vakila/automerge.github.io/docs/repositories/ephemeral.md

 ## Receiving

-To receive you listen to the `"ephemeral-mesage"` event on the `DocHandle`
+To receive you listen to the `"ephemeral-message"` event on the `DocHandle`

 ```typescript
 const handle = Repo.find("<some url>")